sohafawzy/FootballAppTask/README.md

 * Retrofit
 * Unit Testing using Junit, MockWebServer and Robolectric.

+##Note: Unit testing applied on data layer only.

 ## Installation
 First you should get your own [Api-key](https://www.football-data.org/client/register) After that you have to create your own ```apikey.properties```  file then add you key as that  ```API_KEY=“YOUR_API_KEY” ```